scala-steward/connect-rpc-scala/README.md

 ## Usage

-Library is installed via SBT (you also need to install particular `http4s` server implementation):
+Installing with SBT (you also need to install particular `http4s` server implementation):

 ```scala
 libraryDependencies ++= Seq(